lanilynchey/lace/docs/03_mechanics/system_laws/03_additional_laws/23_law_impact_topology.md

 You can only be impacted by entities you consciously acknowledge in your field.

+**Note:** Acknowledging agents in your field enables impact propagation but also creates a **vigilance processing obligation** - agents must continuously monitor acknowledged entities for threats and opportunities.
+This is survival-level processing (humans are social predators/prey).
+See [System Resource Allocation - Social Vigilance Processing](../../../04_advanced/advanced_concepts/20_system_resource_allocation.md#social-vigilance-processing).

 **Example:**
 - Stranger screaming in street: **Peripheral impact** (temporary, not acknowledged)
 - Friend saying same thing: **High impact** (acknowledged in middle/inner topology)